-Building PermitAgency: Licensing and Regulatory Affairs
+Building PermitAgency: Licensing and Regulatory Affairs, Department of

 The Bureau of Construction Codes, Building Division of the Michigan Department of Licensing and Regulatory Affairs issues